IDSIA-NLP/blah7/task1.md

 ## Subtask 1: Application of OGER to novel papers

 In the first subtask, we plan to use OntoGene's Biomedical Entity Recogniser (OGER) to annotate novel papers.
 For this purpose we will use OGER's for COVID-19 dedicated API, which will allow us to obtain COVID-19 specific information in the second subtask.
 We recommend to proceed as follows:

+1. Watch this [video](https://files.ifi.uzh.ch/cl/rinaldi/ISMB2020/ismb-609.mp4) to better understand what is OGER, and how to use it.
+   The video is about 10 minutes long, however it is sufficient to watch it until 4:40 (slide 8) to understand the basics, and then proceed to the next step.
-1. Follow the instructions on [this page](https://covid19.nlp.idsia.ch/oger-rest.html) to get a quick feeling of what you can do with OGER.
+2. Follow the instructions on [this page](https://covid19.nlp.idsia.ch/oger-rest.html) to get a quick feeling of what you can do with OGER.
-2. watch this [video](https://files.ifi.uzh.ch/cl/rinaldi/ISMB2020/ismb-609.mp4) (less than 10 minutes) to better understand what is OGER, and how to use it.
 3. consult the [OGER REST API documentation](https://github.com/OntoGene/OGER/wiki/REST-API) to learn about additional features, and test them

 Notice: step (1) is essential, steps (2) and (3) are optional.
 The rest of this page basically repeats parts of what you can find in (1).